kjohnson136/trafficProject/README.md

 working with YOLO to identify objects within images and create bounding boxes.

 6/28:
-started working on final presentation
+started working on final presentation + comparing YOLO models, looked at arcgis